Reviews You Can Rely On

 Print Capabilities

-The hotend can reach up to 240°C, allowing compatibility with a wide variety of materials, especially when coupled with the heated bed that can reach up to 100°C. However, our biggest complaint with this printer is with the spool holder.
+The hotend can reach up to 240°C, allowing compatibility with a wide variety of materials, especially when coupled with the heated bed, which can reach up to 100°C. Our biggest complaint with this printer is the spool holder.
 While you can use third-party filament with this machine, it typically comes on a spool that is too large for the included holder, so you will have to use either their proprietary filament or come up with your own spool holding solution.

 flashforge adventurer 3 - this printer didn't fare the best in our customer support metric.